DevelopingAgility/docs/docs/competition-management/entries.md

 ![Late Entry](./images/entries/late-entry.png)

-Click the button, fill in the details, click on Add, and a new entry will be added to the competition and new routines added to your session.
+Click the button, fill in the details, click on Add, and a new entry will be added to the competition and new routines will be added to your session.

 ### Where do the routines get placed?